 - Did Chris put all his eggs in the networking basket and none in the “help wanted” basket (closely related to above)

 My best guess is that the first item on this list is the absolute clincher, but it could be a combination of factors not even on this list.
 As they say, your mileage may vary.
 The last item is also plausible as an absolute clincher, much to my dismay.
 For what it’s worth, surveying the job boards and the equivalent today has exactly the same look and feel as it did ten years ago or twenty years ago.
-One gets the distinct impression that entry level jobs in programming jobs either (a) don’t exist, period, or (b) are filled exclusively through non-published venues.
+One gets the distinct impression that entry level programming jobs either (a) don’t exist, period, or (b) are filled exclusively through non-published venues.

 What’s even more interesting about Chris’ post is the rationale behind choosing a career in programming.
 In my case it’s simply something I enjoy doing, although the embarrassing fact of not yet having done it professionally leaves me wondering whether there’s something inside the black box of programming careers that I’d prefer not to know about.
 Chris is a philosopher; specifically an effective altruist.
 Basically, Chris has decided that making and donating money is a more effective route to changing the world for the better than doing whatever it is that professional philosophers do.
 This approach to change agency is reffered to as “earning to give.”
 Curiously, the appeal of earning to give is also one of the selling points in the salesy blog for the coding boot camp.
 I’m still not 100% sure I want to go into coding, but I know I’d better do something for money, and soon.
 I’m 100% sure I enjoy the subject, have a deep interest in the concepts involved, and a firmly held belief that programming has the potential to provide real solutions for real problems.
 But I have reservations, and my poor philosophical background notwithstanding, they at least seem to my untrained mind to be philosophical in nature.
 It seems apparent even from my outsider perspective on the world of commercial software design and web design that virtually all monetization strategies are based on assumptions that seem to be downright cynical.
 Maybe that means I’ve lived an overly sheltered life and just need to get over myself.
 But too many software or web monetization strategies look to me like the moral equivalent of stealing candy from a baby.